cristina-iacob/Predicting-Ad-Click/README.md

-# Advertising: Predicting Ad-Click Based on User's Data
+# Advertising: Predicting Ad-Click Based
+Predict who is more likely to click an ad, based on the customer profile and ad headline